bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.3

+Added directions links to left column location list and HTML5 geolocation API option.
+Also did a little cleanup.

 ### Version 1.2

 Added JSON compatibility, distance to location list, and an option for a default location.
 Also updated jQuery calls to the latest version (1.7.2) and removed an unnecessary line in the process form input function.